- Find a Trail

 - Get Involved

 The first of a handful of disconnected trail segments begins at the Bridgeport Transportation Center in downtown Bridgeport and extends north to North Avenue (US 1), immediately paralleling Housatonic Avenue for its entire route.
 The paved side path was built in 2001 on the site of the piers of the Housatonic Railroad’s former Berkshire Spur, an elevated line that once served a handful of industrial customers to the north.
 Due to its lack of scenery and short length, this portion is often omitted from Pequonnock River Trail itineraries, though it is well used and appreciated by Bridgeport residents reaching bus and train lines by foot.

 A short but difficult to traverse gap separates the Berkshire Spur stretch of the Pequonnock River Trail from a newer portion farther north.
 That stretch—a more popular starting point for recreational trail users—begins at the residential corner of Crown Street and Glenwood Avenue and extends north along the edge of the adjacent Beardsley Zoo, the only zoo in Connecticut, and Beardsley Park.
 Frederick Law Olmsted designed the park, which offers numerous playing fields among its rolling acres.

 North of the park, the trail passes under CT 8 and Old Town Road and crosses the Pequonnock River.
-From here, the path runs immediately adjacent to Quarry Road past commercial buildings to a dead-end south of Merritt Parkway (CT 15).
-As of spring 2018, construction was ongoing for the continuation of the trail north, where it will pass via tunnels under Merritt Parkway’s on- and off-ramps, as well as reuse a former railroad bridge still standing over the highway.
-For now, trail users are blocked from continuing northward by the tangle of highways.
+From here, the path runs immediately adjacent to Quarry Road past commercial buildings.
+Construction was recently completed to continue the trail north via tunnels under Merritt Parkway’s on- and off-ramps, as well as reuse of a former railroad bridge still standing over the highway.

 North of Merritt Parkway, the shortest stretch of the Pequonnock River Trail—soon to be linked to the portion mentioned above—connects neighborhoods west of CT 25 with Twin Brooks Park in Trumbull.
 The scenic park features ponds, fields of wildflowers, and hiking trails on its more than 80 acres.